Aliases for DDX39B Gene

 GeneCards Summary for DDX39B Gene

-DDX39B (DEAD-Box Helicase 39B) is a Protein Coding gene.
+DDX39B (DExD-Box Helicase 39B) is a Protein Coding gene.
 Diseases associated with DDX39B include Plasmodium Vivax Malaria.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
-GO annotations related to this gene include nucleic acid binding and hydrolase activity.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and Influenza A. GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is DDX39A.

 UniProtKB/Swiss-Prot for DDX39B Gene